IgniteUI/igniteui-docfx/en/components/themes/sass/typography.md

 @include igx-typography($type-scale: $my-type-scale);
 ```

+> [!WARNING]
-Note, however, that the above code will modify the `h5` scale category globally, which will affect the look and feel of all components that use the `h5` scale.
+> The above code will modify the `h5` scale category globally, which will affect the look and feel of all components that use the `h5` scale.
 This is done for consistency so that all `h5` elements look the same across your app.
 We understand that you may want to apply the modification for `h5` to specific components only, like the `igx-card` component in our case.
 This is why every component has its own typography mixin, which accepts a type scale itself, as well as a category configuration.

 ```scss
 // Create a custom h5 scale category style